How to protect yourself from social media scammers

 The world of social media, while brimming with cat videos, family photos, and friendly banter, also harbors a sinister side.
 This darker realm is teeming with swindlers and scam artists, cunningly concealed behind the masks of familiar faces.

-In this modern-day game of digital deception, these fraudsters are continuously inventing new ways to exploit the unsuspecting user.
-Take the case of Rich from Jackson, California, who is sharing his unsettling experience with us.
+In this modern-day game of digital deception, these fraudsters are continuously inventing new ways to exploit unsuspecting users.
+Today, many scammers rely on automated tools and AI-assisted techniques to make fake messages feel more personal and believable than ever.
+Take the case of Rich from Jackson, California, who shared his unsettling experience with us.

 The fortunate thing here is that Rich quickly recognized the scam, yet not before experiencing a jarring invasion of privacy.
 How the scammer knew the details of the high school friend remains a mystery, highlighting the audacious lengths these crooks will go to deceive you.